- Cost of Living Crisis

 As a country we need to be in control of our energy production.
 We need cheap affordable electricity and gas while we develop better low carbon energy sources for the future.
 We are not there yet.
 Banning gas boilers without having an alternative in place is not intelligent.

 We all understand the need to reduce the impact we have on our planet ecosystems, but we need to do so in a sustainable way, with a long term plan.

-Reform UK are planning to meet the Paris Accord CO2 limits by 2050, but with an structured plan that will provide affordable energy in the short to medium term.
+Reform UK have a strategy to reduce UK emissions by 80% by 2050, in line with the Paris Accord CO2 targets, but with an structured plan that will provide affordable energy in the short to medium term.

 Incidentally, 2050 net zero was a target plucked out of thin air as a goal (by Teresa May), and is now for some reason accepted as the defacto immovable target. no longer debateable, but a fact, set in stone.
 No longer is it possible to ask “do we need to reach net zero by 2050?” instead, it is beyond question.